mamisaki/RTPSpy/README.md

 ~/RTPSpy/rtpspy_system_check.py
 ```

+Please refer to https://biorxiv.org/cgi/content/short/2021.12.13.472468v1 for the usage of the library.
+RTPSpy is not a complete application by itself but is supposed to be used as a part of a user's custom rtfMRI application.
+Example applications using the RTPSpy library are provided below.

 ## Example GUI applications
 We provide a boilerplate graphical user interface (GUI) application integrating operations with RTPSpy and a sample application of neurofeedback presentation using PsychoPy (Peirce, 2008) to demonstrate how the RTPSpy is implemented in an application and to interface to another external application.